 - As for the 15-20 year delay, that’s another story—one I want people to hear loud and clear.
 Until recently, I only knew one person with MS. My dear friend has a very rare and wicked form of this disease; I thought that was how MS showed up in everyone.
 My symptoms were nothing like Mickey’s so it didn’t occur to me to check in with a neurologist.
 People need to know that MS looks different in each and every one of us!

 - How did you get MS?
 Is it hereditary?

-- I don’t know how or why I have MS. The prevailing theory is that MS stems from a combination of factors, including genetic, infectious, and environmental.
+- I don’t know how or why I have MS. The prevailing theory is that MS stems from a combination of factors, including genetic, infectious, dietary, and environmental.
 I don’t know any ancestors who had MS or any family members who have MS now.
 I sometimes wonder if long-term exposure to mold in my work environments in Central Virginia has anything to do with my diagnosis.
 Maybe?

 - What prompted you to see a neurologist two years ago?

 - I felt like I had an earthquake going on in my head.
 The tingling and ‘tectonic movement’ lasted for months.
 I wasn’t in pain, but it was creepy.
 My calendar was chock full of medical, dental, and “alternative medicine” appointments to no avail.

 - Many of us are reluctant to answer this question because (1) answering can do more harm than good–one can have MS without experiencing similar symptoms; and (2) do you really want to hear about bladder, bowel, and sexual dysfunction?
 Ha—I didn’t think so.